wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Let `P1(S, D, E)` denote the probability that a randomized algorithm `S`, on an input measurement `D`, outputs a noisy measurement `E`.
-Let `P2(R, E)` denote the probability that a reference noisy output `R` is equal to `E`.
-A  randomized algorithm `S` is said to be `EPSILON_0`-DP in the deletion-DP model, if there exists a reference distribution `R`, such that for all possible Client measurements `D`, and all possible noisy outputs `E`, we have:
+Let `P2(R, E)` denote the probability that a noisy output from the reference distribution `R` is equal to `E`.
+A  randomized algorithm `S` is said to be `EPSILON_0`-DP in the deletion-DP model, if there exists a reference distribution `R`, such that for all possible Client measurements `D`, and all possible noisy outputs `E`, we
+have:

 ~~~
 -EPSILON_0 <= ln(P1(S, D, E) / P2(R, E)) <= EPSILON_0